amolenk/dapr-hands-on/Assignment03/step-by-step.md

    ![](img/redis-cli.png)

-As you can see, the data is actually stored in the reddis cache.
+As you can see, the data is actually stored in the redis cache.
 The cool thing about dapr is that multiple components exist that implement the state-management building-block.
 So without changing any code but only specifying a different dapr configuration, you could use an entirely different storage mechanism.
-If you're up for it, try to swap-out reddis with another state provider (see the [dapr-documentation on state management](https://github.com/dapr/docs/blob/master/concepts/state-management/README.md)).
+If you're up for it, try to swap-out redis with another state provider (see the [dapr-documentation on state management](https://github.com/dapr/docs/blob/master/concepts/state-management/README.md)).

 ## Next assignment